leematthewshome/robotAI_python3/README.md

 This is a work in progress.
 I am updating my own platform to make it Python3 compatible and to add more functionality.

-# Instructions to install into virtual environment - Raspbian Jessie used
+# Instructions to install into virtual environment - Raspbian Stretch used (Jessie seems to give problems)
 (bah!!! virtual environment wont seem to install pyaudio)

 --If using python 3.4 install virtual env